Rogan Josh Recipe (Lamb Rogan Josh)

 My Rogan Josh Recipe

 My Recipe is super simple and uses pantry staples.
-You will be surprised at how delicious this turns out with minimal ingredients.
-Though easy to make, it is not a fast recipe and as you know slow cooking mutton is what makes this dish so good.
+You will be surprised at how delicious this turns out with minimal ingredients/ spices.
+Though easy to make, it is not a fast recipe and as you know slow cooking mutton is what makes this dish the “BEST”.

 Whether you are making a weeknight family dinner or in need of something amazing that will satisfy a crowd, this is an excellent aromatic dish that tastes close to the authentic version.
 This incredibly delicious fare packs a serious flavor punch from the ground spices like ginger, fennel and red chili.